Citywide Council for District 75 (CCD75)

 Who is eligible to run for a seat on CCD75?

-You are eligible to run if you are a parent of a student who currently receives citywide special education services in District 75.
+You are eligible to run if you are the parent of a student who currently receives citywide special education services in District 75.
 For the purpose of determining CCD75 eligibility, “parent” is defined in Chancellor’s Regulation D-150 as:

 - a parent (by birth or adoption, step parent or foster parent), legal guardian, or person in parental relation to a child.
 A person in parental relation to a child is a person who is directly responsible for the care and custody of a child on a regular basis in lieu of a parent or legal guardian.